GouharLali/CodingAssessment/README.md

 2. **UI/UX Design**: I would have improved the layout to ensure text is visible straight away in recycleView.

 3. **Code Refactoring**: Refactor the codebase to improve readability, maintainability, and scalability.
-Break down complex components into smaller, more manageable pieces and remove duplicate or redundant code.

 4. **Unit Testing**: Increase test coverage by writing additional unit tests to cover edge cases and corner scenarios.